Buy more food essentials ready to freeze and store.

 George Wither (1588-1667), English poet and pamphleteer

-“Jesus Christ the Apple Tree” by King’s College Choir, Cambridge;
+“Jesus Christ the Apple Tree” by the Choir of King’s College, Cambridge;

 The Day in Detail:

-Mrs. C says: Are you planning on doing the big Christmas food shop next week?
+Mrs. C says: Are you planning on a big Christmas food shop, as per?
 Does it promise to be gargantuan?
 Then why not use today to bring the massive grocery list down a size.
 If you have followed the How to Christmas calendar, you will already have tucked away some freezable groceries from November.
 Time now to buy and freeze more Christmas essentials, including sausage rolls, party platters, bread rolls and desserts.
-An online order will save you time and energy.
+An online order will save you time and energy – as long as you have no problem getting a delivery slot, of course.
+If you do struggle, explore click and collect options.

 Then have some fun by sending a Christmas video card to a few of the favourite people in your life.
-JibJab.com offers you the chance to superimpose photographic faces of family and friends on special e-card greetings – that come alive to dance in hysterical fashion.
-You might choose ‘Santa’s Twerk Shop’ or the less provocative ‘Sled Race’.
-Whatever the option, laughs are guaranteed.
+JibJab.com offers you the chance to superimpose photographic faces of family and friends on special ecard greetings – which come alive to dance in joyous fashion.

 Mrs. C: Finally for today, it is worth taking stock and remembering you are not in a competition to create the perfect Christmas.
 Simply do what you can when you can as the countdown continues and things become more hectic.
 Follow our suggestions if you can, or indeed want to, but don’t beat yourself up if you can’t or things slide for a day or two.